zdravkov/kendo-docs/getting-started/web/window/overview.md

     var win = $("#window").data("kendoWindow");

+### Accessing an existing Window instance from within an iframe

+If the Window is displaying a page in an iframe and this page needs to access the widget, this can be achieved by using window.parent from within the iframe.

+    var win = window.parent.$("#window").data("kendoWindow");

+> Please note that iframe-parent access is possible only if the iframe and the parent page belong to the same domain.

 ## Using Kendo UI Window with a form

 By default, the Window widget is moved in the DOM and placed as a child of the `body` element after initialization.
 This facilitates positioning the widget on top of everything else,